 These are all examples of common contractions in English.
 They help simplify the language.

 In this post, we will show you useful English contractions that you can memorize to improve your listening and reading comprehension.

-We will also help you use these contractions in your own speaking and writing, to get you sounding fluent faster.
+We will also explain how you should use these contractions in your own speaking and writing, to get you sounding fluent faster.

 Can’t wait to get started?
+Let’s begin!